 How to Choose and Use an Oscillating Multi-Tool

-The reason most DIYers don’t own one is that the marketing is rubbish.
-Every brand calls them something different — multi-tool, multi-cutter, oscillating tool, MX, Multi-Master — and the blade systems are an absolute minefield.
-You buy a $150 Bosch, then discover the blades you wanted don’t fit because Bosch went to Starlock five years ago and that pack you grabbed at Bunnings is the old OIS standard.
-Or you buy a Fein expecting it to take everyone’s blades and find Quick-In is its own little island.
+Right, here’s the thing.
+A drill drills holes, a saw makes cuts, but a multi-tool gets you out of jail on jobs no other tool can touch.
+Cutting a skirting board flush with the floor.
+Trimming a door jamb to slip new flooring under.
+Pulling out grout without wrecking the tile.
+Plunge-cutting a hole in the middle of a sheet of plasterboard without going through the wire behind it.
+None of those jobs has a sensible alternative.
+The reason most DIYers don’t own one is that the marketing is rubbish — every brand calls them something different (multi-tool, multi-cutter, oscillating tool, MX, Multi-Master) and the blade systems are a minefield.
+Buy a $150 Bosch, discover the blades you wanted don’t fit because Bosch went Starlock five years ago and the pack you grabbed is the old OIS standard.
+Buy a Fein expecting universal compatibility and find Quick-In is its own little island.

 What you’ll need

-• An oscillating multi-tool — Bosch GOP 18V-28 or Makita DTM52 if you’re investing, Ozito PXC if you’re not sure yet
+- An oscillating multi-tool — Bosch GOP 18V-28 or Makita DTM52 if you’re investing, Ozito PXC if you’re not sure yet

-• Safety glasses (these things throw sparks and shards at face height)
+- Safety glasses — these things throw sparks and shards at face height

-• Earmuffs — the high-frequency oscillation is genuinely loud at the 80–90 dB range
+- Earmuffs — high-frequency oscillation runs 80-90 dB

-• A vacuum hose adapter if your model takes one (Bosch and Festool do, most cheap brands don’t)
+- Vacuum hose adapter if your model takes one (Bosch and Festool do, most cheap brands don’t)

-• Painter’s tape and a pencil for marking cut lines
+- Painter’s tape and a pencil for marking cut lines

 Step 1: The five jobs that justify the spend